Here’s why case briefing is a time drain:

 In the vast majority of law school courses, 100% of your grade will be determined by your performance on the final exam.
 The final exam will almost never test you on case law.
 And case briefs aren’t handed in for a grade.

-So why brief cases?
+So why do law school students need to learn how to brief a case?
 In short: to survive the Socratic Method.
 Having a summary of the case at the ready means you’re better positioned to defend yourself against Socratic attack.
 Not being able to answer your professor’s questions in class likely won’t affect your grades, but it certainly might bruise your ego and damage your street cred with peers and professors alike.
 In addition, you can take information from your case briefs and include it in your outlines later in the semester.

 So how do you write a case brief?
 One that hits all the right notes and gets you through class?
 It’s all about approaching the casebook excerpt the right way and knowing what to include.
 We’ve created this guide to help you do exactly that.